coderholic/pyradio/docs/index.md

 After a search term has been successfully found (search is case insensitive), next occurrence can be obtained using the "**n**" key and previous occurrence can be obtained using the "**N**" key.

-On station lists, pressing the key assigned to **Fuzzy Search** opens **Fuzzy Search**.
-By default this key is "**f**".
-It displays a live-updating list of stations and narrows the results down as you type.

 All search widgets provide a "*search history*" function; pressing the **Up** or **Down** arrow will cycle through previously used search terms (maximum number remembered is 20).
 Pressing **^X** will remove an item from the history.

+### Fuzzy Search

+On any window presenting a list of stations or playlists pressing "**f**" (default key) will open the **Fuzzy Search** window.
+It displays a live-updating list of stations and narrows the results down as you type.

 ## Line editor